DreamingInBinary/Swiftjective-C/_posts/2020-9-11-Happy-When.md

 ### Final Thoughts
 Whether you are king of the mountain, just beginning to climb it or perhaps you've been stuck halfway for years - enjoy each moment.
 All of these events aren't obstacles leading to the next thing, or a segue to your spout of happiness you deserve.
 All of these obstacles are your life, and it would be a shame to not be happy while experiencing each of them.

-I truly believe that if you give yourself a second to take a step back and survey things, you may realize that the best time to happy and excited about the things you've got going on - is now.
+I truly believe that if you give yourself a second to take a step back and survey things, you may realize that the best time to be happy and excited about the things you've got going on - is now.

 And don't be too hard on yourself.
 It's normal to forget these lessons, I certainly do!
 But I'm trying to get better at coming back to them.
 No joke - indie development and its challenges are 70% mental, so don't take things like this lightly.